 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes during orientation, time in the program base (Kunming), on all excursions, during the Independent Study Project or independent language study, and during the final evaluation period.
+This includes during orientation, time in the program base (Kunming), on all excursions, during the Independent Study Project, Internship and Seminar, or independent language study, and during the final evaluation period.
 Accommodation is covered by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - All homestays (two weeks in Kunming and several days in the rural Bai community of Shaxi)